Russian Internet Giant Confirms Cyberattack, Says No Damage Done

-The hackers installed a rare type of malware used by Western intelligence agencies in an attempt to spy on users, Reuters reported, citing unidentified people.
+The hackers installed a rare type of malware used by Western intelligence agencies in an attempt to spy on users, Reuters reported, citing unidentified sources.
 U.S. security agencies declined to comment.

 Moscow-based Yandex is publicly traded on the NASDAQ stock exchange in New York.

-The report is the second this month of western cyberattacks against Russia.
-The New York Times reported June 15 that the U.S. has been carrying out digital incursion of Russia’s electric power grid.
+The report is the second this month of alleged Western cyberattacks against Russia.
+The New York Times reported June 15 that the United States has been carrying out digital incursion of Russia’s electric power grid.

 The United States last year accused Russia of a series of digital incursions against U.S. critical infrastructure, including power plants.